 crippling insatiable urge to travel like so many of us, you may find that you have some questions, like:

-Every traveler has been where you are at one point.
-Deep breaths.
+Every traveler has been where you are at one point, so don't worry.

 Let me guide you down this rabbit hole.
-Hopefully the following guide will ease the transition from dreamer to traveler, and I’ll be staring in jealousy at your Facebook photos soon enough!
+Hopefully, the following guide will ease the transition from dreamer to the traveler, and I'll be staring in jealousy at your Facebook photos soon enough!

 Are you like me where you get cabin fever easily and you'll just die without some sort of intermission from your daily life?
 Do you have a destination you've been dying to sink your hiking boots into?
 Do you have family you want to visit, but also want to make the most of the trip?